• Skip to primary navigation

 Beach Picnic Essentials

 If you are staying at a beachfront hotel or resort that delivers food and drinks to your lounge chair, you may not need to pack all of these beach picnic items.
-However, these items are quite useful for DIY beach days and vacations!
+However, these items are helpful for DIY beach days and vacations.

 Water Bottle

-Packing a water bottle is essential for staying hydrated during a beach day in the sunshine!
+Packing a water bottle is essential for staying hydrated on a sunny beach day.
 Like those from S’well and Stanley, reusable stainless steel water bottles keep your water cold all day.

 Beach Cup Holders

-Beach cup holders keep your water bottle, drinks, and snacks sand-free.
+Beach cup holders keep your water bottle, drinks, and snacks safe from sand.
 They also hold phones, sunglasses, and sunscreen.
-Plus, the bottle opener on the cup’s bottom is a handy feature!
+Plus, the bottle opener on the bottom of the cup is a handy feature!

 Foldable Beach Blanket

-You’ll need somewhere to sit and eat to picnic on the beach.
-This durable, water-resistant beach blanket conveniently folds up, has a handle, and even has a zippered pouch where you can stash your phone or car keys.
+You’ll need somewhere to sit and eat while having a picnic on the beach.
+This durable, water-resistant beach blanket conveniently folds up, features a handle, and even includes a zippered pouch where you can stash your phone or car keys.

 Travel Utensil Set

-A full picnic set is a great option for road trips to the beach as a couple, family, or group, but a travel utensil set is a compact option for individuals and when flying to a beach destination.
-Also, using a travel utensil set reduces plastic waste from your beach picnic.
+A full picnic set is a great option, whether you’re visiting the beach as a couple, family, or group.
+However, a travel utensil set is a compact option for individuals, especially when flying to a beach destination.
+Also, using a travel utensil set helps reduce plastic waste at your beach picnic.

 Snacks in Reusable Food Storage Bags